Rajvi-P/phylogenetics-final/notebook-log.md

 Step 3: Alignment

-Complete due 12/21- using ClustalW
+Completed 12/21- using ClustalW

     clustalw2 -ALIGN -INFILE=pestis-all.md -OUTFILE=pestis-all-aligned.md -OUTPUT=FASTA

 Description: ClustalW is a software used for multiple sequence alignment of nucleotides.

-             It is the most user friendly and performs quality alignments using progressive
+It is the most user friendly and performs quality alignments using progressive alignment methods.

-             alignment methods.

 Assumptions: all aligned sequences are evolutionarily related, rate of change in sequences is constant